mmundy42/DynamicGut/docs/prepare.rst

 Create an initial density file
 ------------------------------

-A population density is the size of an organism's population in the community.
+A population density is *the size of an organism's population in the community*.
 An initial population density is the starting point for the simulation.
 By defining different population densities you can simulate how the community responds to different compositions of the community.

-A population density is expressed as a value of something.
+A population density is expressed as a *value of something*.
 The population density for each organism in the community is defined in a density file that lists the IDs of all of the single species models and the value in CSV format.
 For example::